funbox/piper/README.md

 ## Purpose

-`piper` solves three problems of logging design:
+`piper` solves these problems of logging design:

 - It supports log rotation by [POSIX signals](https://en.wikipedia.org/wiki/Signal_(IPC)#POSIX_signals), in contrast to similar tools.
 - It rotates logs for apps that do not support log rotation out-of-box.
 - It rotates logs for apps that cannot be stopped for some reasons.
+- It rotates logs for apps by given duration.
+- It rotates logs for apps by given size limit.

 ## Installation